RajpreetKR/code-quiz/README.md

 # Code Quiz

 ## Description
 This is a challenge I did for my bootcamp.
 I was tasked to create a quiz about code.
 I searched online for several questions as they were not provided by the assignment or in the starter code.
-Using a mix of what I was taught in classes for the last few weeks, research and discussing with friends and fellow peers, I was able to meet some of the requirements for this difficult, yet challenging assignment.
+Using a mix of what I was taught in classes for the last few weeks, class activities, research and discussing with friends and fellow peers, I was able to meet some of the requirements for this difficult, yet challenging assignment.
 I also utalised AI when I exhausted every option I could think of to point me in the right direction - though this time I found that it tended to be incorrect even with some adjustments to my code.

 ## Screenshot
 ![Alt text](image.png)